 White Hake in NAFO Divisions 3NO and Subdivision 3Ps inhabit the southern Grand Bank and St. Pierre Bank of Newfoundland and Labrador.
-The spring index for Div.
+The spring survey index for Div.
 3NOPs peaked in 2000, due to a very large 1999 year-class.
-Average catch, which was at it low levels in 1995-2001 (455 tons), increased to 6 752 tons in 2002 and 4 841 tons in 2003, following recruitment of the very large 1999 year-class.
+Annual landings, which were at low levels in 1995-2001 (422-t average), increased to 6 718 tons in 2002 and 4 823 tons in 2003, following recruitment of the very large 1999 year-class.
 Since 2004, the stock has remained at a level of abundance similar to that observed in the mid1990s.
-In 2002-2012, the population has exhibited little recruitment; as indicated by staged abundance analysis.
+In 2002-2014, the population has exhibited little recruitment; as indicated by staged abundance analysis.
 Increases in White Hake spawner biomass in Div.
 3NOPs will require a number of large year-classes that survive to maturity.